 Statistics on Insurance for Work Abroad and Posted Workers

-Of the granted certificates, 80 per cent were for men.
-More than 60 per cent of the persons receiving a certificate were under 45 years of age.
+Of the granted certificates, 70 per cent were for men.
+More than 60 per cent of persons receiving a certificate were under the age 45.

 The largest number of single-country certificates were issued for work in Sweden.
-For men, the most common single-country destinations were Sweden, Germany and France.
-For women, the top three destinations were Spain, Belgium and Germany.
-Among the countries to which more than 100 certificates were issued, the only one where women were in the majority was Belgium (53%).
-Of the certificates granted to women for work in Belgium, 77 per cent were for civil servants.
+For men, the most common single-country destinations were Sweden, Germany and Spain.
+For women, the top three destinations were Spain, Norway and Sweden.
+Among the countries to which more than 100 certificates were issued, the only one where women were in the majority (66%) was Greece.

-More than 80 per cent of the granted certificates were issued to employees.
-Civil servants accounted for six per cent and self-employed persons for five per cent.
-The other groups each accounted for less than five per cent.
-Women were in the majority among civil servants, grant recipients and flight crew members.
+More than 80 per cent of the granted certificates were issued to workers.
+Civil servants accounted for 6 per cent and self-employed persons for 5 per cent.
+The other personnel groups each accounted for less than 3 per cent.

 Statistics on insurance for work abroad and posted workers